5. Instructions for Laser Cutting File Setup

 Other file types

-We might be able to use other vector drawing file formats not listed above; you are welcomed to send a different file type via the quote request form (if we cannot open it, we will let you know).
-If in doubt, please send a DXF file compatible with AutoCAD version 2004 or earlier (most programs let you “Save as” or “Export” to this file type and have a “Set up” or “Advanced” option to set the AutoCAD version compatibility).
+We might be able to use other vector drawing file formats not listed above; you are welcome to send a different file type via the quote request form (if we cannot open it, we will let you know).
+If in doubt, please send a DXF file compatible with AutoCAD version 2011 or earlier (most programs let you “Save as” or “Export” to this file type and have a “Set up” or “Advanced” option to set the AutoCAD version compatibility).
 If you need us to create a file for you, please see the topic below about setting up a sketch or mock-up.

 Laser cutting file set up instructions